 Release the vacuum you applied to the MAP sensor.
 The voltage should increase.

 OK, let's examine your test results:

 CASE 1: The MAP voltage signal decreased/increased as you applied/released vacuum to the sensor.
 This test result confirms that the MAP sensor is functioning correctly.

-Now, if your vehicle still has the MAP sensor code lighting up the check engine on your instrument cluster, take a look at the section: MAP Sensor Code Won't Go Away for more info.
+Now, if the check engine light keeps illuminating with a MAP sensor diagnostic trouble code, take a look at the section: MAP Sensor Code Won't Go Away for more info.